Also known as: non-Hodgkin’s lymphoma, NHL, lymphoma

 What are non-Hodgkin lymphoma care options?

-has a full team of children Specialists needed to manage all the needs of a child and his/her family.
+Nicklaus Children's Hospital has a full team of pediatric specialists needed to manage all the needs of a child and their family.

 Reviewed by: Jack Wolfsdorf, MD, FAAP

 This page was last updated on: April 14, 2022 02:11 PM